Robert J. Shiller: Background

-Career
+Career and views

 Shiller has taught at Yale since 1982, and previously held faculty positions at the Wharton School of the University of Pennsylvania and the University of Minnesota, also giving frequent lectures at the London School of Economics.
-He has written on economic topics that range from behavioral finance to real estate to risk management, and has been co-organizer of NBER workshops on behavioral finance with Richard Thaler since 1991.
+He has written on economic topics that range from behavioral finance to real estate to risk management, and has been co-organizer of the NBER workshops on behavioral finance with Richard Thaler from 1991-2015.
 His book Macro Markets won TIAA-CREF's first annual Paul A. Samuelson Award.
 He currently publishes a syndicated column and has been a regular contributor to Project Syndicate since 2003.

 In 1981 Shiller published an article in which he challenged the efficient-market hypothesis, which was the dominant view in the economics profession at the time.
 Shiller argued that in a rational stock market, investors would base stock prices on the expected receipt of future dividends, discounted to a present value.
 He examined the performance of the U.S. stock market since the 1920s, and considered the kinds of expectations of future dividends and discount rates that could justify the wide range of variation experienced in the stock market.
 Shiller concluded that the volatility of the stock market was greater than could plausibly be explained by any rational view of the future.
 This article was later named as one of the "top 20" articles in the 100-year history of the American Economic Association.

 The behavioral finance school gained new credibility following the October 1987 stock market crash.
 Shiller's work included survey research that asked investors and stock traders what motivated them to make trades; the results further bolstered his hypothesis that these decisions are often driven by emotion instead of rational calculation.
 Much of this survey data has been gathered continuously since 1989.

 In 1991 he formed Case Shiller Weiss with economists Karl Case and Allan Weiss who served as the CEO from inception to the sale to Fiserv.
 The company produced a repeat-sales index using home sales prices data from across the nation, studying home pricing trends.
 The index was developed by Shiller and Case when Case was studying unsustainable house pricing booms in Boston and Shiller was studying the behavioral aspects of economic bubbles.
 The repeat-sales index developed by Case and Shiller was later acquired and further developed by Fiserv and Standard & Poor, creating the Case-Shiller index.

 His book Irrational Exuberance (2000) – a New York Times bestseller – warned that the stock market had become a bubble in March 2000 (the very height of the market top), which could lead to a sharp decline.